Anteater

 Anteaters are the four extant mammal species in the suborder Vermilingua (meaning 'worm tongue'), commonly known for eating ants and termites.
 The individual species have other names in English and other languages.
 Together with sloths, they are within the order Pilosa.
-The name "anteater" is also commonly applied to the aardvark, numbat, echidnas, and pangolins, although they are not closely related to them.
+The name "anteater" is also commonly applied to the aardvark, numbat, echidnas, and pangolins, although they are not closely related to true anteaters.

 Extant species are the giant anteater Myrmecophaga tridactyla, about 1.8 m long including the tail; the silky anteater Cyclopes didactylus, about 35 cm long; the southern tamandua or collared anteater Tamandua tetradactyla, about 1.2 m long; and the northern tamandua Tamandua mexicana of similar dimensions.

 Etymology

 The name anteater refers to the species' diet, which consists mainly of ants and termites.
 Anteater has also been used as a common name for a number of animals that are not in Vermilingua, including the echidnas, numbat, pangolins, and aardvark.
 Anteaters are also known as antbears, although this is more commonly used as a name for the aardvark.
 The word tamandua comes from Portuguese, which itself borrowed it from the Tupí tamanduá, meaning 'ant hunter'.
 In Portuguese, tamanduá is used to refer to all anteaters; in Spanish, only the two species in the genus Tamandua are known by this name, with the giant anteater and silky anteater being called oso hormiguero and cíclope, respectively.
 All four species are also known by a number of indigenous names.